-Medication-Assisted Treatment of Opioid Addiction
+Medication-Assisted Treatment (MAT) of Opioid Addiction

 What are the signs of opioid misuse and addiction?

-How Can Suboxone Help Treat Opioid Addiction?
+How Can MAT Help Treat Addictions?

-Suboxone can help you manage the painful symptoms of withdrawal that come from quitting opioids, and when combined with a comprehensive treatment program, the underlying reasons for opioid use can be dealt with, along with finding new ways to manage physical pain and cope with stress.
+Both Suboxone and Naltrexone can help you manage the painful symptoms of withdrawal that come from quitting opioids, and when combined with a comprehensive treatment program, the underlying reasons for opioid use can be dealt with, along with finding new ways to manage physical pain and cope with stress.
 Without feeling cravings for opioids, individuals can get back to life as “normal”, focusing on reforming healthy relationships and pursuing a healthy lifestyle.

 What Can a Patient Expect During Suboxone Treatment?

 Do you or a loved one struggle with Alcohol Addiction?
 Here is a link for a free resource to find AA or Crisis Hotlines in your area: Alcohol Awareness